malissab/club-west/README.md

 # Club West Online Vintage Shop

-An E-commerce website for individuals that love to shop vintage curated merchandise.
+An E-commerce CRUD website for individuals that love to shop vintage curated merchandise.
-You're able to browse through in stock vintage items, leave reviews, and make online transactions.
+You're able to browse through in stock vintage items, post, update, and delete reviews, add items to your cart, and go through a checkout process.

-Prerequisites ✅

 Before continuing, please make sure you have met software requirements

 -The lastest version of Ruby

--Postgresql
+-Database: postgresql

-Installation 💻
+Installation 💻 (To Run This App Locally)

 1. Git clone the repository to your machine
 2. Open up your CLI terminal and navigate to the project